Taivas-APM/taivas-apm-laravel/README.md

 ## :sailboat: Roadmap
  * [ ] Specifying a non-default redis connection
+ * [ ] Combine the `shouldTrack` logic from the Service Provider and the Tracker class
  * [ ] Automatic tests for all supported Laravel Versions
  * [ ] Custom analytics support
  * [ ] ClickHouse support